We don't just talk cars ... we teach how to buy them.

 While perhaps light on power, these used Accents still produced adequate acceleration and both the manual and automatic transmissions performed capably.
 Of course, fuel efficiency was another plus.

 Used Hyundai Accent shoppers of this generation should note that its small 13-inch wheels limit its handling and braking capabilities.
 Performance is adequate, however.
 Hyundai's 2004 and 2005 GT hatchback was better due to its 14-inch wheels and firmer suspension.
 Also of note is that antilock brakes were not an available option until the 2005 model, while front seat-mounted side airbags were standard on 2003 GL sedans and hatchbacks and then became standard on all models for 2004.

-This generation still makes a good choice for those seeking basic transportation and good fuel economy.
+This generation still makes a good choice for those seeking basic transportation and good fuel economy with patient shopping for the lower mileage ones.
 Comfort, ride quality and handling are all acceptable for an economy car.
 And in terms of purchase price, well, they are quite economical considering the value received.

 All told, we believe a Hyundai Accent makes a solid choice as a used car purchase.

-There are actually several different ways to buy a used Accent at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Accent at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.